- As we now know what the new OS will have to offer, it's time to have a thorough discussion about how Windows 11 compares to Windows 10.

-We don’t know if there would be a free Windows 11 upgrade, but if it’s a major upgrade and not a standalone operating system, we see no reason why the upgrade wouldn’t be free.
+We don’t know if there would be a totally free Windows 11 upgrade, but because it is a standalone operating system, we see no reason why the upgrade wouldn’t be free.

 If you’re want to know how to upgrade to Windows 11, we’ll discuss some of the methods after we compare Windows 10 and Windows 11.

 Windows 11 vs Windows 10: New options and features comparison